 Configuring your service

 With your service generated, it will now be accessible to register in the Service Framework configuration which you can access via the Inspector with the Service Manager Instance selected:

 If you have not created the configuration shown above, you will need to do that now.
 The Service Framework ALWAYS needs a Root configuration to function.

 To then add a new Service entry, simply click the "+" in the IService Configuration Options section, which will create a new entry to configure:

 - Name - Give your Service a Name in the Name field (defaults to the actual name of the service)

 - Instanced Type - Select your Service Instanced Type from the Drop-down (more on that shortly)

-Once the Instance Type is selected, you can also assign a Profile for the service, which is optional.
+Once the Instance Type is selected, you can also assign a Profile for the service if you generated the service with a profile, which is optional.
 Click "+" to create a default configuration for the Service.

 - Runtime Platforms - Select the Platforms the service will run on, the list shows what is available to Unity by default but can be extended